Traveling with the Elderly

 A caregiver’s story: I recently found out the hard way that a vacation with a dementia patient isn’t much of a vacation after all.

-- 7 Tips for Traveling with Bladder Issues
+- 8 Tips for Traveling with Urinary Incontinence

 Vacation and holiday plans can run into any number of speedbumps, but incontinence doesn’t have to be one of them.
-Use these pointers to prevent embarrassing situations and ensure that getting there is just as enjoyable as the destination itself.
+Use these pointers to prevent embarrassing situations and ensure that the journey is just as enjoyable as the destination itself.

 - Caregiving Tips for Traveling With Seniors